How to use Overledger on Make

 Smart contract code might not have been uploaded to a block explorer as this is a manual and optional process conducted by the creator of the smart contract.

-For example, we can see in the polygonscan block explorer here, that possible read function names include: (a) number; (b) readOneAInputOneAOutput; (c) readOneUIInputsTwoUIOutputOneTwoEight; (d) readTwoSInputsOneSOutput; and (e) readTwoUIInputsTwoUIOutputs.
+For example, we can see in the etherscan block explorer here, that possible read function names include: (a) number; (b) readOneAInputOneAOutput; (c) readOneUIInputsTwoUIOutputOneTwoEight; (d) readTwoSInputsOneSOutput; and (e) readTwoUIInputsTwoUIOutputs.

 Understand the Function's Input and Output Parameters